 , with the Family Division having far more to do with the Crown Court's criminal business (since criminal trials often end up causing family trouble; not a few British legal dramas have made occasional forays into its precincts) and thus appearing in media far more often than Chancery (which mostly involves corporations and rich people suing each other over property, as well as tax cases).

-Unlike in some US states and other jurisdictions, cameras are not allowed in a courtroom, either video or photographic.
+Unlike in some US states and other jurisdictions, cameras are not currently allowed in a courtroom, either video or photographic.
 What you see on news reports are computer re-enactments (using virtual cardboard cutouts, essentially) and drawings of those involved.
 You can't actually do the drawings in the court itself (also unlike the United States, where there's usually a court artist scribbling away somewhere in the room), so notes are taken and scenes drawn later.

 You also do not get the somewhat lurid speculation on new evidence that you find in the US.
 This is because of the rules of contempt of court.
 When a paper reports a criminal court case, it usually has to break out the Newspaper Speech Marks

-, so you'll get things like "Smith 'spent hours on porn sites'" or "'Mandy's secret drug deals'".
+, so you'll get things like "Smith 'spent hours on porn sites'" or "Mandy's 'secret drug deals'".

 Newspapers will not give an opinion on the case during the trial, either in headlines or editorials.
 They cannot discuss the past record of the defendant and the jury are not told this either.

 Children involved in a case also have a general right to anonymity, often being described as "Boy A" or "Girl C".
 However, there have been a number of cases where a judge has removed their anonymity after a conviction, mostly in cases of extreme depravity (the Jamie Bulger case, for example).
 This also applies for the rest of their lives.
+Anonymity can also follow for defendants in familial child abuse cases where identifying them would mean identifying the victim.

 Once the case has concluded and the person is found guilty (if that is the case), the restrictions are largely off.
 You can happily describe Mr. Smith as an evil sicko who needs castrating, comment on his past, accuse the police of failing to do their job properly, etc. This was particularly noticeable with the high profile murders of Holly Wells and Jessica Chapman.
 As soon as Ian Huntley was convicted it turned out he had committed a whole string of prior assaults.